 As I reflect back, it wasn’t a great fit for me.
 Many aspects of the mental health field are and all of the incredible skills that I developed and have are invaluable to my personal and professional life and for that I am grateful.
 However, it wasn’t until I crashed and burned from working with intense marital cases involving the most horrific trauma and abuse that you can imagine, that I realized my true calling.

-I Finally Landed In The Right Lane
+I Finally Landed in The Right Lane

-Today, I stand with so much more inner strength and vitality, authentic confidence, and joy for the work that I am currently doing as career development and life coach.
-I stumbled into this specialized area of study when I was faced with making a pivot in my career and began the transition into something new and different that would nourish and feed my soul and life style.
+Today, I stand with so much more inner strength and vitality, authentic confidence, and joy for the work that I am currently doing as a career development and life coach.
+I stumbled into this specialized area of study when I was faced with making a pivot in my career and began the transition into something new and different that would nourish and feed my soul and lifestyle.

 As a careerist, I have found my lane so to speak and every day I claim the lead in my life, as I drive down my consciously chosen career path in the driver’s seat.
 I have created a career that supports my life rather than a life that supports my career.